 Each state dictates its own requirements for substance abuse counselors.
 Not every state requires formal education.
 Some require a master’s degree in counseling or social work.
 Regardless of required schooling, having advanced degrees certainly helps these counselors understand more about addiction and the people they help.
 For private practice, most states require a master’s degree and about 3000 hours of supervised clinical experience.
 The counselor then must pass an exam to receive a license.
 Some substance abuse counselors work in the field after completing recovery themselves.
 They use their own personal experience to help others, in addition to meeting their state’s minimum requirements.
 When you complete drug or alcohol addiction treatment, you may want work in the field, too.

-Serenity House Detox Offers the Substance Abuse Counseling You Need
+Serenity House Detox & Recovery Offers the Substance Abuse Counseling You Need

 When you suffer drug or alcohol addiction, a substance abuse counselor provides the link you need between detox and rehab treatment.
 One of these counselors may be the first person you speak with upon calling a licensed facility for help.
-Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida provides licensed and accredited detox treatment for people just like you.
-At Serenity House Detox, detox services include:
+Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida provides licensed and accredited detox treatment for people just like you.
+At Serenity House Detox & Recovery, detox services include:

 - Residential or inpatient detox